daattali/beautiful-jekyll/_posts/2020-02-13-ACPR-tutorial.md

 title:  ACPR Tutorials on Digital Geometry in Pattern Recognition
 ---

-The presentations of the two tutorials on Digital Geometry in Pattern Recognition are available on the [Ressource section](https://dgtal.org/documentation/):
+The slides of the two tutorials on Digital Geometry in Pattern Recognition that have been presented at the ACPR conference are available in the [Ressource section](https://dgtal.org/documentation/):

 *Extracting Geometric Features with DGtal and Applications*  ([GitHub repository](https://kerautret.github.io/ACPR19-DGPRTutorial/)):